alexand7u/book/how-to-write-beutiful-code.md

 }
 ```

+If you're reading this, I haven't finished this chapter.

 Chapter 2 - Organization
 ------------------------
 I'm not entirely sure where I'm going with this, but I'll just start with some pointers on code organization.